AR8Stefan/CFA-Project3-Streetfoods-React/README.md

 * This project has been ejected.

 ### A little about the project -
-This project was for us to speak to a client (preferably someone we don't know, unless we asked for permisson first).
+This project was for us to speak to a client (preferably someone we don't know, unless we asked for permisson first) And make something for that client.
 My client was my fiancee.
 I actually asked her if  I could build one of the projects she had designed and created herself.
 I thought it would be a great opportunity to challenge myself.

+The idea behind the StreetFoods Project is about food trucks that are tracked around Los Angeles.
+You open the web app on your phone or desktop and you can see where the trucks are located, you can then pick a truck and order your food and then go to the truck to pay and pick up your food without waiting in line.

 ### Planning